-[2] There were no preliminary matters.
-The Complainant stated that the two properties before the Board on this date were almost identical and most of the evidence and argument from roll number 10037284 would be the same for the subject property.
+- [1] When asked by the Presiding Officer, the parties did not object to the composition of the Board.
+In addition, the Board Members indicated no bias in the matters before them. - [2] The Complainant stated that the two properties before the Board on this date were almost identical and most of the evidence and argument for the subject property would be the same for roll number 10158558.
 The parties agreed that submissions and evidence would be carried forward where appropriate.